Red River Valley Conference: Alexandria District

 The Alexandria District was originally a mission field and the first district within the conference.
 The first congregation in the Alexandria District was organized at Oscar Lake in 1866 and served by Pastor J. P. Lundblad.
-The formal organization of the district did not take place until September 1879, by which time it had grown to 19 congregations with over 700 members.
-Due to growing membership and geographical size, in 1898 the Alexandria District split into three districts: Central District, Red River District, and James River District (North Dakota).
+The formal organization of the district took place in September 1879, by which time it had grown to 19 congregations with over 700 members.
+Due to increasing membership and geographical size, in 1898, the Alexandria District split into three districts: Central District, Red River District, and James River District (North Dakota).

 Both Lund Academy and Northwestern College were established in the Alexandria District to provide educational opportunities to members of the region.
-Lund Academy, located in Christine Lake, operated from 1899 to 1901 while Northwestern College of Fergus Falls ran substantially longer, operating from 1900 to 1932.
-Northwestern offered courses in six areas, including the Academic, Normal, and Preparatory departments as well as the Schools of Commerce, Music, and Art.
+Lund Academy, located in Christine Lake, operated from 1899 to 1901, while Northwestern College of Fergus Falls ran substantially longer, operating from 1900 to 1932.
+Northwestern offered courses in six areas, including the Academic, Normal, and Preparatory departments and the Schools of Commerce, Music, and Art.

 Bemidji District

 St. John's was the first congregation in the Bemidji District and was founded in 1881 in Fertile.
 The Bemidji District was organized from the northeast part of the Red River Valley Conference in 1919.
-At the time of its organization it was composed of 12 congregations with over 1,000 members.
+At the time of its organization, it was composed of 12 congregations with over 1,000 members.

 Fargo and North Dakota Districts

-The James River District that had been formed in 1898 was split into the North Dakota District and Fargo District in 1909.
+The James River District, formed in 1898, was split into the North Dakota and Fargo Districts in 1909.
 The first congregation, Maple Sheyenne, was established in North Dakota in 1878 and was led by Pastor A. P. Monten.